Tour Home Extraordinaire!

 PRESERVING A LEGACY

-Here shown at left, the faithful reproduction of the parquet floor in the dining room.
+Here shown above, the faithful reproduction of the parquet floor in the dining room.
 The original floor suffered irreparable water damage during and following a pipe-burst episode several years ago.
 The floor has been re-laid to reproduce the original design using the same wood species (oak and walnut).
 Center, paint is stripped to reveal rich golden English oak woodwork.
 Finally, the newly finished floor and lovely woodwork (now stripped of paint) are gleaming and ready to welcome guests!

 Installation of period-authentic hand-printed wallpaper from Bradbury and Bradbury on the ceiling in the Twelfth Night Room.
 Metallics add a rich luster to this pattern from Bradbury's "Centennial" room-set.